 Instead of thinking of it as ‘doing nothing’ consider it as a blank space.
 You could start meditating, relax, think, and generally just learn to be without the pressures of constantly needing to fill a void.

 Let others take the weight

 We live in a world that’s highly connected.
 You have access to experts at your fingertips – if you wish to explore – and yet often we feel like we need to take on the world ourselves.
 But if you want a simpler life, then why not look at ways that you can remove some of these tasks?
 For example, if you wanted to invest without needing to spend hours, days or even weeks researching, buying, selling, and monitoring your investments then why not let a company like Wealthify do it for you?

-The impact that outsourcing things will have on your finances will vary from case to case.
-But if you consider the expertise that you’re acquiring and the time you are saving, the net result should be positive.
-So, if you’re thinking of making your life a little less complicated, why not take a look at whether investing with Wealthify is right for you?
+The impact that outsourcing things will have on your finances will vary from case to case, but you might want to think about the expertise that you’re acquiring and the time you are saving.
+So, if you’re thinking of making your life a little less complicated, why not take a look at whether investing in a Stocks & Shares ISA with Wealthify is right for you?

 As with all investing, your money is at risk.
 The value of your portfolio can go down as well as up and you could get back less than you put in.

 Wealthify does not offer financial advice.
 Please seek financial advice if you're unsure about investing.